Benefits of Financial Neutral in Divorce Mediation

 Often, a big part of a couple’s money is in retirement accounts.
 Splitting these can be complicated.
 A divorce financial planner can help look at different ways to split retirement accounts.
 They think about things like penalties for taking money out early and how long each person has until they retire.

 We’ve seen how important this help can be in making fair agreements.
+Fair agreements include making sure you divide the community value of your retirement accounts and avoid including the separate values which requires you to calculate separate property in a 401k.
 A financial planner can help make sure both people are on track for a good retirement, even after splitting their money.

 Making a Budget for After the Divorce